bufbuild/protobuf-es/packages/protobuf-example/README.md

 ```

 Don't forget to run `npm run build` to compile TypeScript to JavaScript, so that
 Node will understand it.
-You do not need TypeScript to use `protobuf-es`.
+You do not need TypeScript to use **Protobuf-ES**.
 Just
 set the plugin option `target=js` if you prefer plain JavaScript, or `target=js+dts`
 if you prefer JavaScript with TypeScript declaration files.